juanmirod/chatgpt_cli/README.md

 ## Possible next features, cool things that I would like...

+- [ ] Using API functions instead of prompt actions
 - [ ] Load a history file to continue a conversation
 - [ ] Summarize the conversation in a paragraph when it's getting to the token limit to be able to continue on track
 - [ ] Multi-agent generation with several specialized agents